 In 1986 the Thompsons purchased the building the magazine occupies and expanded the business to both stories.

 Bill, Jr., retired from BWD in 1993 and remained an active figure at Marietta College and in the surrounding community until his death in 2011.
 Elsa is still much involved in the day-to-day running of the magazine, often answering customer calls and greeting office visitors.
 She also serves on the Board of Trustees of the Roger Tory Peterson Institute of Natural History.

 Bill Thompson, III, and Andy Thompson (who both did manage to get college educations) guide the magazine these days as co-publishers and as editor and director of sales, respectively.
-Their sister, Laura Thompson, also became part of the family business and is today the company’s circulation and marketing director.
+Their sister, Laura Thompson, also became part of the family business and served as the company’s circulation director from 2007 to 2017.
 All three have vivid memories of the early days of BWD.
 Bill, III, to this day can’t bear to lick a stamp, because he did so much of it back then.

 Our friends weren’t safe, either—whenever they came over to the house they’d get roped into doing something like that.
 We were popular guys.—Bill Thompson, III

 BWD today is much more than a magazine.
 In months alternating with BWD, the company publishes North America’s only magazine dedicated to backyard birds, Watching Backyard Birds, and twice monthly publishes a free e-newsletter, BirdWire.
-The company has expanded into other bird-watching products and publications, including birding gear, a backyard booklet series, digital and web content, and several books.
-It offers small-group trips, called Reader Rendezvous, to birding hot spots throughout the U.S. and abroad, and in 2015, launched the American Birding Expo—the world of birding in once place—each fall.
+The company has expanded into other aspects of the birding lifestyle, including specialized print and digital content, podcasts, and events.
+It offers small-group trips for its magazine subscribers, called Reader Rendezvous, to birding hot spots throughout the U.S. and abroad.
+In 2015, BWD launched the American Birding Expo—North America’s most extensive shopping experience for bird watchers, which it hosts each fall.